 Related Article: What is E-Commerce?

 Almost any type of business can benefit from MailerLite’s email solutions.
-To engage B2B prospects, integrate with an online store, sell digital downloads, and even set up a paid newsletter subscription, you can set up automations.
+To engage B2B prospects, integrate with an online store, sell digital downloads, and even set up a paid newsletter subscription, or you can set up automation.

 Although MailerLite has features that will appeal to most businesses, it stands out from the other options on this list because of its features for bloggers and other digital creators.
 It is a good platform for bloggers and small media companies looking to monetise their content.